T-H-E-J-A-S-W-I-N-I/MEDI-CONSULT-APPLICATION/README.md

 ## Abstract
 This project is based on the Mobile Application for Online Consultancy for people all around the world 🗺️.
-This App basically allows us to Consult ourselves while sitting at our Home :home: .
+This App basically allows us to Consult ourselves while sitting at our Home.

 ## Objective
 The main objective of this application is to help people to cure them and save their Time :watch:, Money :moneybag: and Resources, and save their Lives :heart: as well